iiamabby/site/README.md

 ### Step 11: Submit Another Pull Request

 Once your changes are ready, submit another pull request with the new content.
-Remember to document your additions and explain their purpose in the pull request description.
+Remember to document your additions and explain their purpose in the pull request description, aswell as link you issue to the pull request to help everyone keep track of the work.

 ## Conclusion